MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/install/windows/restore-missing-windows-installer-cache-files.md

 Any future update to the product, such as a hotfix, a cumulative update, or a service pack setup, relies on the information in the files that are stored in the Windows Installer cache.
 Without this information, the new update can't perform the required transformations.

 Because SQL Server uses the Windows Installer technology, this issue can affect it.
-SQL Server installation packages, which may include .MSI and .MSP files, are stored in the Windows Installer Cache.
+SQL Server installation packages, which may include .msi and .msp files, are stored in the Windows Installer Cache.
 These files are required for uninstalling and updating applications.
 Missing files can't be copied between computers because they're unique.

 > [!WARNING]
 > The Installer cache directory (_%windir%\installer_) is automatically managed by Windows when applications install and update packages.
 Manual intervention by users in this directory may result in various issues, including the problems that are described in this article.